How to Make a Basic Ribbon Corset

 Creating the Ribbon Sections

-After pinning the ribbons together at the marks (and comparing the panel to your paper patter – it should match exactly), sew along the chalk so you can treat the ribbon strips like one single piece.
+After pinning the ribbons together at the marks (and comparing the panel to your paper pattern – it should match exactly), sew along the chalk so you can treat the ribbon strips like one single panel piece.

 Arrange and sew one side (left or right of the body), and then the other.
 Compare them before stitching the second half, and make sure the are reverses of each other.
-If they are both facing the same direction, one shoud be stacked with the center ribbon on top and the second should be stacked with the center ribbon on bottom.
-This is illustrated below.
+If they are both facing the same direction, one shoud be stacked with the center ribbon on top and the second should be stacked with the center ribbon on bottom, as illustrated in this photo.